axibase/axibase-charts/syntax/functions.md

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/8/)

-In the following example we write table in CSV-like format.
-There are two columns: `name` of the country and `value2006` - value in the year 2006.
-We want to find how much different from 2006 year the current value is.
-So we write the following csv:
+Using a table written in a CSV-like format: There are two columns: `name` (name of the country) and `value2006` (value in the year 2006).
+The desired return value is the difference between the current year value and the 2006 value so the following csv is used:

 ```
   csv countries =